Fairbrix-Team/fairbrix-0.8-coincontrol/README.md

 Abandoned by Charlie Lee in 2013 prior to launching Litecoin, Fairbrix was re-discovered and revived in late 2023 by a voluntary team of long time crypto enthusiasts.

-This release represents the culmination of their work and the revival of Fairbrix to the modern crypto world.
+This release represents their efforts to modernize Fairbrix and serves as the re-introduction of Fairbrix to the modern crypto world.

 This version (Fairbrix 0.8.3.7beta) is based on Litecoin version 'exp-0.8.3.7-cc' (Coin Control).